Avaiga/taipy-doc/docs/manuals/running_services/index.md

 To continue configure your application, stop the Core service by running `core.stop()`.

 !!! note
-    On a Taipy application that uses the Taipy Core API, running Core service is required to execute jobs.
+    On a Taipy application that uses the Taipy Core API, running the Core service is required to execute jobs.

 ## Running `Rest` and `Core`